Barcroft Capel Boake: Personal life

 His daughters were married and living away from his home which was eventually sold and his studio and all other possessions were lost to creditors.
 It was around this time he decided to move to the small town of Daylesford, Victoria where he opened a small studio.
 B.C.
-Boake ran the studio for many years before was burnt to death in February 1921, after falling asleep while smoking a pipe.
+Boake ran the studio for many years before he was burnt to death in February 1921, allegedly after falling asleep while smoking a pipe.
 He was 83.